 Timely/sequentially presentation of course materials, item a8, the two group of students have no significant difference (p-value=0.451>0.05) in their level of satisfaction.
 The total average 2.84 and its 95% Confidence interval indicate below moderate level of students' satisfaction regarding the item.

 Consistency of exams with the taught course, item a9, the two groups of students have significantly different average level of satisfaction (p-value=0.008<0.05).
 Undergraduate students' average satisfaction level, 3.03, is a moderate level satisfaction.
 Postgraduate students have significantly lower level of satisfaction (2.69).
 Most institutions use only end-of-course student surveys to evaluate teaching quality.
 While student opinions are important and should be including in any assessment plan, meaningful evaluation of teaching must rely primarily on assessment of learning outcomes.
-Current trends in assessment reviewed by Ewell (1998) include shifting from standardized tests to performance-based assessment as an add-on to more naturalistic approaches embedded in actual instructional delivery.
-Measures that may be used to obtain an accurate picture of students' content knowledge and skills include tests, performances and exhibitions, project reports, learning logs and journals, Meta cognitive reflection, observation checklists, graphic organizers, and interviews, and conferences (Burke, 1993).
+Current trends in assessment reviewed by [28] include shifting from standardized tests to performance-based assessments, from teaching-based models to learning-based models of student development, and from assessment as an add-on to more naturalistic approaches embedded in actual instructional delivery.
+Measures that may be used to obtain an accurate picture of students' content knowledge and skills include tests, performances and exhibitions, project reports, learning logs and journals, Meta cognitive reflection, observation checklists, graphic organizers, and interviews, and conferences [29].